Overcoming the Staleness of Winter, the Danish Way

 Create a cozy winter sanctuary

-Pile on the pillows and soft cuddly blankets.
-Lay rugs over bare floors and hand mirrors to reflect the glow of flickering candles and soft light from table top lamps.
-Fill your diffuser with warming essential oils like cinnamon and orange.
-If you’re trying to keep the electricity bill under control, find more than two dozens ways to diffuse essential oils without an electronic diffuser in my book Aromatherapy: A Practical Guide for Home and Family along with my favorite blends.
-And with all those soft linens about you have the perfect opportunity to use a linen or room spray.
+Or fill your diffuser with warming essential oils like cinnamon and orange.
+And if you’re trying to keep the electricity bill under control, find more than two dozens ways to diffuse essential oils without an electronic diffuser in my book Aromatherapy: A Practical Guide for Home and Family along with my favorite blends.

 Turn each night into a Spa Night